Owloops/updo/README.md

 - `-c, --count`: Number of checks to perform (0 = infinite, applies per target)
 - `--only`: Only monitor specific targets (by name or URL, comma-separated)
 - `--skip`: Skip specific targets (by name or URL, comma-separated)
+- `--webhook-url`: Webhook URL for notifications (applies to all targets)
+- `--webhook-header`: Webhook headers (can be used multiple times, applies to all targets)
 - `-h, --help`: Display help message

+> **Note:** When using CLI flags, all settings (headers, webhook URL, timeouts, etc.) apply globally to all monitored targets.
+For per-target configuration, use a TOML configuration file.

 ### Examples